boldreports/bold-reports-azure/README.md

-This v4.2.53 version contains below custom feature requirement
+This v4.2.53 version contains v4.2.52 features and below additional improvements

-# Bold Reports custom feature
+# Bold Reports Improvements

-### 1. Authentication integration with Azure AD B2C application.
+### 1. Authenticate with Azure AD B2C service.

-we provided the Azure AD B2C Authentication integration support to import the user from Azure AD B2C application.
+We integrated the support in bold reports server to import the user from Azure AD B2C service.
+Please follow the below steps to import the users into report server

-* We can import the user through Azure AD B2C application in the IDP Server.

-* Once the user is gets import IDP server.
-You can also import the user through Azure AD B2C application in the report server.
+* Login to the report server, then navigate to this settings URL({Bold Reports application URL}/ums/administration/sso?view=azure-ad-b2c-settings)

+* Add and save your B2C settings.

+* Logout the report server.

+* In login page you will find the button for “Azure AD B2C” then click and proceed for login.

-* Now, you can able to access the Bold Reports application through the Azure AD B2C user's by login the application.
+* Now, you will get the B2C service login page, provide your credential and proceed login.

+* On successful authentication, the user will be added to the report server, and you will be redirected to the report server home page.